A safe start to the flight

 Read more at www.polisen.se about ID-cards.

-Have your boarding pass ready to show when you reach security control.
+Have your boarding pass ready to show when you reach the security check point.
 Your passport is not needed at this point.

 - You also need to show any liquid medication, baby food or special dietary products.

-- You need to remove coats or jackets, which are X-rayed.
+- You need to remove coats or jackets.

 Do not carry mobile phones, keys, coins and other small metal objects on you.
-Put them in your hand luggage before you reach security control.
+Put them in your hand luggage before you reach security check point.
 That way the detector in the security arch will not go off when you pass through, and it will be smoother for all passengers.

-Place your hand luggage on the conveyor belt to the X-ray machine and then walk through the metal detector.
+Place your carry-on baggage on the conveyor belt to the X-ray machine and then proceed through the metal detector.

 Restriction of liquids in hand luggage